Dominic Thiem v Gilles Simon - 2017 record

-LONDON A look at the 2017 records of Austrian Dominic Thiem and Frenchman Gilles Simon ahead of their second-round match at Wimbledon on Thursday (prefix number denotes seeding):
+LONDON (Reuters) - A look at the 2017 records of Austrian Dominic Thiem and Frenchman Gilles Simon ahead of their second-round match at Wimbledon on Thursday (prefix number denotes seeding):

 6-DOMINIC THIEM (record at ATP events and grand slams in 2017)